-- (E) On 15-11-90 Niyogi addressed a meeting of workers and specifically mentioned the Simplex Group as the industry against which the agitation was directed.
-He threatened that the factory, would be closed unless Moolchand Shah and Naveen Shah came to him for talks. - (F) Salam's evidence shows that Niyogi was incessantly indulging in Dharnas and provocative speeches.
-On 15-8-91 there was a massive procession and Dharna in front of Simplex gate where Niyogi made a provocative speech.
-On 28-8-91 a procession was organised against Moolchand Shah (Accused No.5) and Kailash Pati Kedia. - which is a complaint sent by Simplex Castings to Station House Officer Urla complaining that Niyogi was giving provocative speeches at the gate of the factory where the workers had gone on strike from 18th December 1990.
+- procession was organised against Moolchand Shah (Accused No.5) and Kailash Pati Kedia. - (G) Sub-Inspector Parmeshwar (PW 8) has proved Ex.P.51 which is a complaint sent by Simplex Castings to Station House Officer Urla complaining that Niyogi was giving provocative speeches at the gate of the factory where the workers had gone on strike from 18th December 1990.
 This complaint also mentioned that striking labourers had put up a Pandal outside the gate of the factory and prevented persons entering the factory gate.

-On the request of Simplex management, police guard was provided. - (H) Sub-Inspector Vishwanath Prasad Banjari (PW 9) also out speaks about the procession taken/by the CMM. - (I) Sudha Bharadwaj (PW 15) and Dr.Gun (PW 16) have also spoken about the movement started by Niyogi, and it appears from their statements that the agitation was directed particularly against the Simplex Group. - (J) Labour Commissioner R.G.
-Pandey (PW 65) stated that he had received the demand letters of CMM. than years unrest in certain industries including Simplex Castings.
-He had called a number of meetings in which the industrialists always odobe oda v da remained absent.

-- (K) Relying on the statement of Basant Kumar Sahu (PW 14) and Ganesh Ram Choudhary (PW 22) the trial Court, held that maximum number of employees were retrenched from the Simplex Group of Industries, and workers were clamouring for reinstatement. - (L) The trial Court also found/proved that the Simplex Engineering and Foundary Works had filed civil suits for . injunction against the respondents including Niyogi and CMM for restraining them from carrying out any demonstration, Gherao or slogan shouting within 200 meters of the gate of the factory.
-Ex.P.32 is the cupy of the plaint relating to Simplex Engineering Unit No. 2, and Ex.
-P. 33 is the copy of the petition under Order 39 Rule 1 & 2 of the Code of Civil Procedure.
+On the request of Simplex management, police guard was provided. - (H) Sub-Inspector Vishwanath Prasad Banjari (PW 9) also speaks about the procession taken out by the CMM. - (I) Sudha Bharadwaj (PW 15) and Dr.Gun (PW 16) have also spoken about the movement started by Niyogi, and it appears from their statements that the agitation was directed particularly against the Simplex Group. - (J) Labour Commissioner R.G.
+Pandey (PW 65) stated that he had received the demand letters of CMM.
+Therefore, there was unrest in certain industries including Simplex Castings.
+He had called a number of meetings in which the industrialists always remained absent. - (K) Relying on the statement of Basant Kumar Sahu (PW 14) and Ganesh Ram Choudhary (PW 22) the trial Court held that maximum number of employees were retrenched from the Simplex Group of Industries, and workers were clamouring for reinstatement. - (L) The trial Court also found it proved that the Simplex Engineering and Foundary Works had filed civil suits for injunction against the respondents including Niyogi and CMM for restraining them from carrying out and demonstration, Gherao or slogan shouting within 200 meters of the gate of the factory.
+Ex.P.32 is the copy of the plaint relating to Simplex Engineering Unit No.2 and Ex.P.33 is the copy of the petition under Order 39 Rule 1 & 2 of the Code of Civil Procedure.
 Ex.P.35 and Ex.P.36 are the copies of plaint and injunction application by Simplex Engineering & Foundary Works Unit No.1.
-In all these documents it was averred by the plaintiffs that they were suffering loss of lacs of rupees on account of the illegal activities of the defendants. - The trial Court found that evidence on record established that the Simplex Group of Industries was the most adversely affected by the agitation of workers which was instigated by Niyogi. - It was also found proved that in 1991, Niyogi had started; receiving threats from the industrialists.
-Some of the workers of CMM were being attacked. - (0) On 27-9-1991 Narendra Kumar Singh (PW 71) met Niyogi.
-On that occasion Niyogi told him that the industrialists
+In all these documents it was averred by the plaintiffs that they were suffering loss of lacs of rupees on account of the illegal activities of the defendants. - (M) The tril Court found that evidence on record established that the Simplex Group of Industries was the most adversely affected by the agitation of workers which was instigated by Niyogi. - (N) It was also found proved that in 1991, Niyogi had started receiving threats from the industrialists.
+Some of the workers of CMM were being attacked. - (O) On 27-9-1991 Narendra Kumar Singh (PW 71) met Niyogi at Durg.
+On that occasion Niyogi told him that the industrialists were intimidating and assaulting his workers.
+He also told him that the industrialists had formed their own private army and used their Gundas to crush the workers's agitation.
+Niyogi added that the Shahs of Simplex, and Kedia, wanted to get him killed.
+Later the same night, Niyogi re-iterated his apprehensions from the Shahs of Simplex, and Kedia, at the dinner in Piccadilly Hotel at Raipur with Narendra Kumar Singh (PW 71) and Rajendra Kumar Sayal (PW 70). - (P) In his representation Ex.P.62 to the President of India also, he complained that industrialists were trying to break the workers's organisation, and there was danger to life and limb of the workers and their leaders.